 Peel-and-Stick Wallpaper: You can create a statement wall or add a subtle pattern without risking any damage.
 And when it's time to move out, it comes off easily, leaving no marks behind.

-New Bedroom Decor Updates That Pays Off
+Bedroom Updates That Pays Off

 Use Multi-Functional Furniture for Rental Homes

-Plants are an easy way to add a burst of color and soften any space, making a room feel more inviting and alive.
+Plants are an easy way to add a burst of colour and soften any space, making a room feel more inviting and alive.
 Whether you prefer real plants or you're someone who travels frequently, faux plants are a fantastic option.
 They look just as good as the real deal and require zero effort.

 Small Potted Plants: If you’re someone who loves real plants but doesn’t want to worry about watering, try small, low-maintenance plants like snake plants or pothos plants.
 These can live in smaller spaces and don’t require much attention.